Spring-2021-CISC374/mvp-ready-for-playtesting-fish-out-of-water-1/README.md

 ## Jumpstarting Game Development
 - *Ishika Govil: I created the repository with a Phaser 3 template.
 I used Tiled to create map designs for our different levels (which do not work yet with collisions) and added that to the game.
 I also found a variety of different sprites for fish that we will use for our game, and created an Atlas for those using TexturePacker.
 I then loaded in a sprite from there and created animations for our player.
 Finally, I implemented camaras so that the scene moves with the player (which has not been refined yet).*
 - *Dea Harjianto: Created combat sequence, including basic attack/shapeshifting logic.
 Placeholder images are used and are nondescriptive of the actual gameplay; very general.
 Only issue is healthbar generation, but health is kept track of within game.*
-- *Aidan Conley: Added movement, including changing where image "looks".
-Also added some sounds that will occur when playing the game.
+- *Aidan Conley: Added movement, including changing where player "looks".
+Also added some sounds that will occur when playing the game, along with music for normal movement on the map, question mode, and combat mode.
+Also implemented in questions (and their answers) and logic that controls how they work.
+Also worked with Ishika in NPC/player interaction and teleporting post-answer.
 Additionally helped debug other aspects of game.*
 ## Blurb
 - *Oh no!
 You've been flushed down the toilet by The Polluter.
 Can you fight the mutant fish in the sewer systems to make your way back home?*